bdickason/bdickason.com/posts/the-best-product-management-books-articles.md

 ---
 title: The Best Product Management books, articles, and videos
 date: 2021-01-07
-description: "The best resources that shaped me into the PM I am today"
+description: "The resources that changed the way I look at Product Management over the past 15 years."
 layout: layouts/post.njk
 ---